 Although this search may puzzle you at first since our idea of the workplace is always that occupied, most of these locations today come with designated areas in which employees can have a sense of calm and quietude.

 If these are not available, make certain that you locate a place where you can conduct meditation with a considerable degree of serenity.

-Look for a place that can accommodate your size, with or without chairs, and should absolutely not have any distraction like installed phones.
+Look for a place that can accommodate your size, with or without chairs, and should not have any distractions like installed phones.
 Some meeting rooms that are not occupied can also be used for this kind of purpose.

-Now, if your workplace really doesn’t offer any of these, a nearby park that is free from passersby will also suffice.
+Now, if your work doesn’t offer any of these, a nearby park that is free from passersby will also suffice.

 Once you’ve found this place, start scheduling some time for this activity.
 In this regard, it’s important to note that you don’t have to be on all fours when allocating time for meditation.
 You can start at your most convenient allocation if you must and work from there.

 In my case, I first started with 30 minutes, which could either be too long or short for some.
 As long as you’re comfortable with the time and you’re not rushing or delaying yourself, this activity should work.